LydianLights/epicodus-pizza/README.md

 ## Behavior Specs

+This project is currently under construction.
+Not all specs are met 100%.

 | Behavior                                                        | Input                 | Output                               |
 |-----------------------------------------------------------------|-----------------------|--------------------------------------|
 | User can choose their pizza size                                | "small"               | store info and progress to next step |